-- Pupils are fighting. - A pupil is engaged in, or is on the verge of committing deliberate damage or vandalism to the property. - A pupil is causing, or at risk of causing injury or damage by accident, rough play or misuse of dangerous materials or objects. - A pupil running in the corridor in which he/she might cause an accident or is likely to injure him/herself or others. - o A pupil persistently refuses to obey a request to leave a classroom. - A pupil is behaving in a way that is disrupting a lesson. - A pupil absconds from a class or tries to leave the building/site.
+- Pupils are fighting. - Pupils are hurting themselves or others. - A pupil is engaged in, or is on the verge of committing deliberate damage or vandalism to the property. - o A pupil is causing, or at risk of causing injury or damage by accident, rough play or misuse of dangerous materials or objects. - A pupil running in the corridor in which he/she might cause an accident or is likely to injure him/herself or others. - A pupil persistently refuses to obey a request to leave a classroom. - o A pupil is behaving in a way that is disrupting a lesson. - A pupil absconds from a class or tries to leave the building/site.